 If some of the roots become shriveled and die back the orchid can no longer transport water and nutrients around the plant properly which causes the leaves to turn yellow and the leaves and flowers can drop off.

-However if some roots are still alive then the orchid can recover from drought if your correct the watering practices and ensure your orchid stays between a temperature of 55°F (12°C) and 75°F (23°C) and out of full sun to reduce stress whilst the orchid recovers.
+However, if some roots are still alive then the orchid can recover from drought if you correct the watering practices and ensure your orchid stays between a temperature of 55°F (12°C) and 75°F (23°C) and out of full sun to reduce stress whilst the orchid recovers.

 How to Revive a Drooping Orchid

 - Place the orchid in a basin of water for 10 minutes ensuring the roots are fully submerged.
 Whilst orchids do not require watering as often as some house plants, they grow best when the potting medium has a good soak for each bout of watering.
-Placing a drought stressed orchid in a basin of water, allows much needed moisture to reach the roots and ensures that your potting medium is evenly moist.
-Takes the orchid out of the water after 10 minutes and allow excess water to drain freely from the drainage holes.
+Placing a drought-stressed orchid in a basin of water, allows much-needed moisture to reach the roots and ensures that your potting medium is evenly moist.
+Take the orchid out of the water after 10 minutes and allow excess water to drain freely from the drainage holes.

 - To establish when you should water your orchid in your climate feel the potting medium with your finger to detect moisture.
 The top inch of the potting medium should be allowed to dry out between bouts of watering to meet the orchid’s watering requirements and to avoid root rot.
 If the top inch feels moist then delay watering for a day or so.
 When the top inch feels dry this is the perfect time to water your orchid with a generous soak.

-- Mist and roots the leaves of the orchid regularly.
-Mist the leaves and roots of the orchid to reduce transpiration (water loss) from the leaves whist it is drought stressed.
-Houses are generally much lower in humidity then the orchids native environment, so misting or the use of a humidifier is best practices to prevent leaves from drooping.
+- Mist the roots and the leaves of the orchid regularly.
+Mist the leaves and roots of the orchid to reduce transpiration (water loss) from the leaves whilst it is drought-stressed.
+Houses are generally much lower in humidity than the orchid’s native environment, so misting or the use of a humidifier is the best practice to prevent leaves from drooping.
 Spray the leaves and roots every other day to create a humid micro-climate to help revive the drooping orchid.

-- Ensure orchids are in an area of bright, indirect light rather then full sunlight.
-Whilst you are trying to revive a drought stressed orchid keep it out the way of direct or filtered sunlight as this can exacerbate the the leaves and roots drying too quickly.
+- Ensure orchids are in an area of bright, indirect light rather than full sunlight.
+Whilst you are trying to revive a drought-stressed orchid keep it out the way of direct or filtered sunlight as this can exacerbate the leaves and roots drying too quickly.
 Most orchid species grow in forests, so they prefer to be out of direct sunlight which can burn the leaves.

 - Keep orchids in a temperature range of 55°F 80°F as high temperatures exacerbate drought stress.
-The cooler temperatures provides the optimal conditions for the orchid to recovery without stress from drying conditions.
+The cooler temperatures provide the optimal conditions for the orchid to recover without stress from drying conditions.

-It can also help to cut away dead white, papery roots as these roots do not revive and cutting back can helps stimulate the growth of new health roots.
+It can also help to cut away dead white, papery roots as these roots do not revive, and cutting back can help stimulate the growth of new healthy roots.
 If the stems (or flower spikes) turn brown, cut them back to the base with a pair of scissors or pruners to stimulate new growth.

-With consistent watering, misted leaves for more humidity and placing the orchid in bright, indirect light at the right temperature, the orchid should start to show signs of recover over the next few weeks and can eventually flower again.
+With consistent watering, misted leaves for more humidity, and placing the orchid in bright, indirect light at the right temperature, the orchid should start to show signs of recovery over the next few weeks and can eventually flower again.